Extension to hazardous waste site

 Which fields were threatened?

 This map shows the proposed extension on two arable fields (diagonal shading).
 The existing site is partially shown by the rectangular area on the right, with clay pits and the soil processing plant top left.
 The buildings in the bottom centre of the rectangle are farm buildings serving Howard Farms.

-Crossing the proposed fields and, providing engineering challenges a high pressure gas main, a large diameter water supply pipe linking to Rutland Water, and elevated electricity cables.
+Crossing the proposed fields provides engineering challenges: a high pressure gas main, a large diameter water supply pipe linking to Rutland Water, and elevated electricity cables will all have to be diverted

 What about wildlife?